TACC/measles-dashboard/developer_notes.md

 TODO: we need a script to assess validity and format of new states' datasets!

+## Vaccinated and variable outbreak treshold -- 03/17/2025 RP

+### Vaccinated compartment
+- Added a vaccinated compartment
+  - Updated the epidemiological model so vaccinated individuals can now be infected and in turn infect others
+  - This mostly required changes to the file `measles_single_population.py` at the beginning, and we now have a few more epi parameters, the two main ones being the relative susceptibility of vaccinated individuals and their relative infectiousness
+  - Because breakthrough infections are typically much milder and much less infectious, I am not sure whether it makes sense to show results that aggregate breakthrough and non-vaccinated individuals.
+So the code is able to split the main model results (data for curves, outbreak probabilities and size) between vaccinated and not, or to combine them by using the variables `combine_vax_curves` and `combine_vax_stats`
+  - Right now the number of breakthrough infections seems kind of high using a relative susceptibility of 3% (~ vaccine efficacy of 97%) for vaccinated individuals
+  - The various app files have been updated (with some ugly duplicate code in places) so we can visualize the results for both vaccinated and not at the same time.
+That behavior can be turned on and off using the variable DEBUG_VAX in the file `config.py`.
+The changes below are for testing and demonstrating the impact of parameters, the plan is not to keep those in the final version
+    - When this is turned on there are 2 graphs, the top one showing not vaccinated individuals, and the bottom one showing vaccinated individuals only with the probability and expected size of outbreak
+    - Within the epi parameters in the accordion the 2 main vaccinated parameters (relative susceptibility and infectiousness) are available as sliders
+  - Setting `vaccine_efficacy` equal to 1.0 should be equivalent to running the model without vaccines

+### Threshold oubreak value
+- Updated the epi model and the app to include the option to vary the outbreak threshold value from 20 to some other value
+- The default value is now 10
+- Added a slider in the epi parameters accordion that lets the user choose between 3 and 30
+- That parameter is passed as a list to `StochasticSimulations` since we could technically calculate the metrics for all possible values on the slider and not have to rerun simulations to update the result
+  - The epi model can calculate results for a list of values.
+The app code would need to be updated so the callback only updates the summary statistics and does not rerun simulations as it does now
+  - We would need to check whether calculating summary statistics for all possible threshold values slows down the code (first guess is this should be minimal compared to running 200 simulations)

 ## State Vaccination Data Status
 - `TX_MMR_vax_rate.csv`
 - `NC_MMR_vax_rate.csv`